Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Methodology

-\subsection{Optimization-based generative meta-learning (TGM-Optimization)}
+\subsection{Optimization-based Generative Meta-learning (TGM-Optimization)}

 The optimization-based meta-learning (OBML) methods improve the generalization ability from the perspective of optimization and are typically model-agnostic \cite{maml,reptile}.
 OBML aims to find the most generalizable gradient direction among the gradients obtained by different meta-learning tasks.
-These methods seek an initialization for the parameters of a neural network, such that the network can be fine-tuned using a small amount of data in a new task.
+These methods seek to adjust the parameters of the neural network so that it can quickly adapt to different tasks.

-The first and the only RTE method RelationPrompt also adopts the gradient descent for model updating.
-However, it does not consider whether the current gradient direction can improve the generalization ability or may overfit to individual samples.
+All existing ZeroRTE methods adopt the gradient descent for training model.
+However, it does not consider whether the current gradient direction can improve the generalization ability or may overfit to training tasks.
 In contrast, our proposed task-aware generative model provides the opportunity to find the optimal gradient among different meta-learning tasks.
-In this subsection, we further improve our generative model with an OBML method Reptile~\cite{reptile} which is mathematically similar to the classic MAML~\cite{reptile,maml} but is simple to implement.
+In this subsection, we further improve our generative model with an OBML method named Reptile~\cite{reptile} which is mathematically similar to the classic MAML~\cite{reptile,maml} but is simple to implement.
 By this means, we finally get our TGM-Optimization model.